Radiator Replacement Cost

 Radiator Maintenance and Repair

-Creaking pipes can be caused by the hot pipes expanding or by the pipes rubbing up against the wall, floor, or other pipes.
+Creaking pipes can be caused by hot pipes expanding, or by pipes rubbing up against walls, floors, or other pipes.

-To fix this issue, try widening the pipe notches in the joists.
+To fix the issue, try widening the pipe notches in the joists.
 If you have loose pipes, clip them or pack insulation between the pipes.

 Humming sounds can occur in pipes when the pump speed is too high or when your pipes are too narrow for the system flow.